SwiftKickMobile/TLIndexPathTools/README.md

 `TLIndexPathController` is TLIndexPathTools' version of `NSFetchedResultsController`.
 It should not come as a surprise, then, that you must use this class if you want to integrate with Core Data.

-Although it primarily exists for Core Data integration, `TLIndexPathController` works interchangeably with `NSFetchRequest` or plain arrays with any data type.
+Although it primarily exists for Core Data integration, `TLIndexPathController` works interchangeably with `NSFetchRequest` or plain 'ol arrays of arbitrary data.
 Thus, if you choose to standardize your view controllers on `TLIndexPathController`, it is possible to have a common programming model across all of your table and collection views.

 `TLIndexPathController` also makes a few nice improvements relative to `NSFetchedResultsController`: